 In order for you to buy OTC medications with your FSA, HRA or HSA, your company will have to first amend its plan.
 However, companies are not required to make this change.

 If your company amends its plan, buy the items out-of-pocket and keep your receipts.
 Afterwards, you will have to work with your benefits administrator to file a claim form for reimbursement.
+Or purchases can be made with a debit card tied to your account, if that option is available to you.

 According to the CARES Act, “the term ‘menstrual care product’ means a tampon, pad, liner, cup, sponge, or similar product used by individuals with respect to menstruation or other genital-tract secretions.’’